 Currently, she co-directs YURI, an education consulting business that offers curriculum, youth workshops, and teacher professional development on Asian American history and stories.
 She teaches in the Adolescent Social Studies program at Hunter College, City University of New York.

-She lives in Brooklyn, New York with her cat, Miso.
+She lives in Queens, New York.